-I am an 82 year old woman, who lives in Northern California with her two rescue cats, Bailey and Bella.
-I have a PhD in Psychology and am a licensed mental health professional with over 30 years of experience.
-When my husband of 60 years developed severe memory loss four years ago, I began researching how older people dealt with challenging circumstances and still aged well.
-During our marriage, we raised two children and two grandsons, moved across the country, and made a good life for ourselves – we were a team.
-Then I was his primary care provider until he moved into a memory care facility last fall.
+I am an 83-year-old woman who lives in a cozy little apartment Northern California with her two rescue cats, Bailey and Bella.
+I have a PH.D. in Psychology and am a licensed mental health professional with years of experience.
+When my husband of 60 years was diagnosed with dementia, the search began to figure out how older people could deal with challenging circumstances and still aged well.

+We raised two children and two grandsons, moved across the country, and made a good life for ourselves – we were a team during our marriage.
+Then I was his primary care provider until he moved into a memory care facility.
 While there, he contracted COVID-19 and died.

 You won’t have to worry about missing anything.
-Every new edition of the newsletter goes directly to your inbox.
+If you subscribe to the free newsletter, every new edition goes directly to your inbox.